Quenty/NevermoreEngine/readme.md

 * **Lots of libraries** - Lots of libraries that handle all sorts of logical issues that may occur during ROBLOX game development
 * **Tested** - Used in several games that have made it to the front page, NevermoreEngine works without lots of testing
 * **Simple** - Nevermore is essential a big group of libraries with lots of utility functions.
 It's designed with simplicity in mind.
-	* The main module is only 200 lines long
+	* The main module has only 105 lines of code
 	* Fast install, just one line in the command line
 * **Open source** - Nevermore is open source
 * **Built for ROBLOX** - Nevermore is built for ROBLOX